shilpakrish1/named-entity-recognition/README.md

 # named-entity-recognition
 Supervised machine learning project for named-entity-recognition on Philadelphia news data.
 Experimented and implemented with variants of Perceptron algorithm and SVM.
-Also experimented with neural networks for image classification.
+Experimented with neural networks for image classification.